hashicorp/consul/website/source/docs/agent/cloud-auto-join.html.md

 - `tag_value` (required) - the value of the tag to auto-join on.
 - `project_name` (optional) - the name of the project to auto-join on.
 Discovered if not set.
 - `zone_pattern` (optional) - the list of zones can be restricted through an RE2 compatible regular expression.
 If omitted, servers in all zones are returned.
 - `credentials_file` (optional) - the credentials file for authentication.
+Note, if you set `-config-dir` do not store the credentials.json file in the configuration directory as it will be parsed as a config file and Consul will fail to start.
 See below for more information.

 #### Authentication & Precedence